-The history of Vietnam is the history of a ceaseless struggle over four thousand years to survive harsh conditions and threats from foreign invasions.
-Vietnamese are peace-loving people but were pushed to a dangerous situation of extinction.
+The history of Vietnam is the history of a ceaseless struggle over four thousand years to survive harsh conditions and constant threats from foreign invasions.
+Vietnamese are peace-loving people but were pushed into a dangerous situation of extinction.
 They had to fight and became the finest and most experienced combatants in the South East Asia region in order to maintain their independence and conserve their distinguished culture.

-Looking at the map of South Asia, anybody would realize that Vietnam – in the 20th century – is the most important location in terms of strategy and geopolitics.
-According to the old concepts of strategy, Vietnam is the door opened to the vast region of South East Asia that is rich in natural resources.
-Vietnam could provide any kind of economy with a big army of hardworking laborers and also a huge number of consumers.
-Vietnam was the target of dozens of invasions from many Chinese dynasties over four thousand years; then, the French in the late 19th Century and the Communists in the second half of the 20th century.
+Looking at the map of South Asia, anybody would realize that Vietnam – in the 20th Century – is the most critical location regarding strategy and geopolitics.
+According to the old concepts of strategy, Vietnam is the door opened to the vast region of SouthEast Asia that is rich in natural resources.
+Vietnam could provide any economy with a giant army of hardworking laborers and a significant number of consumers.
+Vietnam was the target of dozens of invasions from many Chinese dynasties over four thousand years; then, the French in the late 19th Century and the Communists in the second half of the 20th Century.

 The images of the Vietnamese soldiers exist on every page, every chapter of literature and arts – both popular and scholarly.

-More than four thousand years ago, in the south region of the Yangtze River (today’s Chinese Yunnan, Guangxi, and Guangdong provinces), there settled one hundred Viet tribes of which the Au Viet and Lac Viet were the origins of Vietnamese people.
-Huangdi, a legendary leader of a tribe that originated from the west region invaded and defeated the Viets in a great battle.
+More than four thousand years ago, in the southern region of the Yangtze River (today’s Chinese Yunnan, Guangxi, and Guangdong provinces), there settled one hundred Viet tribes, of which the Au Viet and Lac Viet were the origins of Vietnamese people.
+Huangdi, a legendary leader of a tribe originating from the west region, invaded and defeated the Viets in a great battle.
 He became the first Chinese emperor in 2697 B.C.
 The

-In 937 A.D., the hero King Ngo Quyen defeated the South Han’s armies on Bach Dang River.
+In 937 A.D., the hero King Ngo Quyen defeated the South Han’s armies on the Bach Dang River.
 Vietnam regained long-lasting independence until the French invasion in 1884.

-When Genghis Khan occupied a vast territory from the Pacific Ocean West coast to Poland and Russia of Europe down to the Persian Gulf, Vietnam was the only country that
+When Genghis Khan occupied a vast territory from the Pacific Ocean’s West coast to Poland and Russia of Europe down to the Persian Gulf, Vietnam was the only country that

-Prince Tran Hung Dao, who three times crushed the Mongols, was not only the victorious commanding general but also a brilliant strategist and politician.
+Prince Tran Hung Dao, who crushed the Mongols three times, was the victorious commanding general and a brilliant strategist and politician.
 He was the author of two famous masterpieces:

-In 1418, the peasant Le Loi and his followers rose up against the invaders.
-He was very good in the guerrilla war.
+In 1418, the peasant Le Loi and his followers rose against the invaders.
+He was excellent in the guerrilla war.
 With the help of the wise advisor Nguyen Trai, the resistance movement finally drove the Chinese out of Vietnam in 1428.
 Le Loi founded the Le dynasty, renamed the nation Dai Viet (Great Viet), and declared himself King of Pacification.

 The Le dynasty lasted 360 years, the longest monarch in Vietnamese history.

 In the last two hundred years of the Le dynasty, the Nguyen and the Trinh clans rose to power as the kings became weaker and weaker.
-Trinh Lords were the rulers of northern Vietnam while Nguyen Lords ruled the southern part (today’s central Vietnam).
+Trinh Lords were the rulers of northern Vietnam, while Nguyen Lords ruled the southern part (today’s central Vietnam).
 The civil war lasted a half-century of stalemate and a century of peace before the fighting resumed in 1774 as the Tay Son dynasty emerged.

 Nguyen Hue – Quang Trung Great Emperor – was regarded as the most successful military commander in Vietnam’s history.

-At the peak of her power, Vietnam was an empire that included Laos, Cambodia, North, Central, and South of Vietnam.
+At the peak of her power, Vietnam was an empire that included Laos, Cambodia, North, Central, and South Vietnam.

 Not a single day during 80 years of suffering the French cruel domination did our people pause their dream of regaining independence.
 The resistance against the enemy spread from the royal court to the remote countryside throughout Vietnam.
 Emperor Ham Nghi left the luxurious life in the citadel to join the movement in the jungle.
 He was captured and exiled to Algeria in December 1988.
 The young Emperor Duy Tan was caught while planning a secret rebellion.
-He was also exiled to French Reunion Island in the Indian Ocean in May 1916.
+He was exiled to French Reunion Island in the Indian Ocean in May 1916.

 The First Indochina War between Communists and the French ended in 1954 when the two sides signed the Geneva Accords.
 Vietnam was divided into North Vietnam as a socialist state and South Vietnam as a republic.

 Ho Chi Minh and his Communist gang would not let the people in South Vietnam live in peace.
-The goal of the 3rd Comintern was to expand the Communist ideology and regime all over the world.
+The goal of the 3rd Comintern was to expand the Communist ideology and regime worldwide.
 With tens of thousands of troops left behind in South Vietnam, Ho started the guerilla war to harass the legitimate government of President Ngo Dinh Diem.
 In 1960, the Vietnamese Communist Party declared the goal to liberate South Vietnam.
 The National Liberation Front was founded at the 3rd Communist Party National Congress.

 Starting from small units in the French Indochina army, the Armed Forces of the Republic of Vietnam grew to a mighty force with eleven infantry divisions.
-The elite forces Marine, Air Borne, Ranger, and Special Forces had the strength equivalent to about five divisions.
-South Vietnamese Army, at the height of its power, had almost a million soldiers, the Air Force had 63 thousand personnel, and the Navy had 42 thousand.
+The elite forces (Marine, Airborne, Ranger, and Special Forces) had the strength equivalent to about five divisions.
+South Vietnamese Army had almost a million soldiers at the height of its power, the Air Force had 63 thousand personnel, and the Navy had 42 thousand.

 The Buddhist rebellion, commandeered by the Communist agents embedded in the Church ranks, created a dangerous crisis that altered the situation.
 Helped by the dirty hands of the brigade of American correspondents, the Buddhist movement became a big threat to the regime.

 Thanks to the distorted information on Vietnam’s military and political issues, the American administration considered President Ngo Dinh Diem an obstruction to the democratic process in South Vietnam.
-It switched the green light for a coup-d’etat to overthrow the patriot Ngo Dinh Diem.
+It switched the green light for a coup d’etat to overthrow the patriot Ngo Dinh Diem.
 In the next two years, the gang of corrupted generals – who bowed to the pressure of the Buddhist monks – only fought each other for power.

 The military situation worsened.
-North Vietnam poured tens of thousands of regular troops to the south each month.
-The war entered the second phase with Communist big units engaging in battle.
-The conventional war started!
+North Vietnam poured tens of thousands of regular troops into the south each month.
+The war entered the second phase, with big Communist units engaging in battle.

-Even with the presence of five hundred thousand US and allies troops, we could not stop the flow of North Vietnam’s regular army big units infiltrating the South day and night via the Ho Chi Minh trail.
+Even with the presence of five hundred thousand U.S. and allies troops, we could not stop the flow of North Vietnam’s regular army big units infiltrating the South day and night via the Ho Chi Minh trail.

 Although unexpected, our troops reacted quickly and pushed back the enemies.
 In Hue, Vietnamese and US Marines fought for 21 days to recapture the old capital city.

 In 1972, Communists repeated their general offensive on three major battlefields: Quang Tri, Kontum, and An Loc.
-This time, they engaged many fresh infantry divisions from North Vietnam with the reinforcement of hundreds of Russian made advanced armored tanks,
+This time, they engaged many fresh infantry divisions from North Vietnam with the reinforcement of hundreds of Russian-made advanced armored tanks,

 In Thiet Giap!
 The Battle of An Loc, April 1972, Lt Colonel Jame H. Willbankks praised the ARVN :

 “ The ARVN had indeed won a decisive victory against overwhelming odds in the desperate battle of An Loc, and in many cases, the courage, skill, and endurance of South Vietnamese officers and soldiers were exemplary. ” (p.64)

-On the days when the Communists entered Saigon, Generals Nguyen Khoa Nam, Le Van Hung, Le Nguyen Vy, and Tran Van Hai; Colonel Ho Ngoc Can, Colonel Nguyen van Long and many others committed suicide rather than submit to the enemies.
+On the days when the Communists entered Saigon, Generals Nguyen Khoa Nam, Le Van Hung, Le Nguyen Vy, and Tran Van Hai; Colonel Ho Ngoc Can, Colonel Nguyen van Long, and many others committed suicide rather than submit to the enemies.

-We have been always proud of being the soldiers of the Republic of Vietnam Armed Forces.
-We did not fight for any regime, but the ideal of freedom and democracy.
+We have always been proud of being the soldiers of the Republic of Vietnam Armed Forces.
+We did not fight for any regime but the ideal of freedom and democracy.
 We fought for our country and our people.

-In some articles in this book, I will analyze the advantages and disadvantages the ARVN have experienced in the war and the reasons why we lost the war in 1975.
+We still believe our anti-communist cause is, and we will continue the fight till our last breath.
+In some articles in this book, I will analyze the advantages and disadvantages the ARVN experienced in the war and explain why we lost the war in 1975

 Our Vietnam Nightmare, p.130.